BettercareHealth/bettercare/maternal-care/test-10.md

 	1. Respiratory depression in the patient
 	1. Convulsions
 	1. Excessive drowsiness
-12. Pethidine and promethazine (Phenegan) or hydroxyzine (Aterax) should only be given if:
+12. Pethidine and promethazine (Phenergan) or hydroxyzine (Aterax) should only be given if:
 	1. The cervical dilatation is 4 cm or less in a multigravida patient
 	1. The patient is unlikely to deliver in the next 4 to 6 hours
 	1. The intramuscular route is used